mgreiler/se-unlocked-website/src/transcripts/EP_11_Laurie_Barth.md

----
-episode: "Transcript Episode 11 Laurie Barth"
+# Transcript Episode 11 Laurie Barth
-permalink: /episode-11-staff-engineer-gatsby
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello and welcome to the software engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to